Sleleu/Web-Security-Academy/SQL Injection/README.md

 An attacker can log in as any user without a password simply by using the comment sequence -- to remove the password check from the WHERE clause.
 For example :

 **SELECT * FROM users WHERE username = 'administrator'--' AND password = ''**

+## Retrieving data from other databases tables

+This is done using the SQLi UNION attack.

+The UNION keyword can be used to retrieve data from other databases, it permit to execute one or more additional SELECT queries and append the results to the original query.

+Example : **SELECT a, b FROM table1 UNION SELECT c, d FROM table2**

+This query return q result set with 2 columns, containing values from a, b in _table1_, and c, d in _table2_.

+2 conditions for an UNION query :
+- **the queries must return the same number of columns**
+- **data types in each column must be compatbile between the individual queries**

+so we need to find how many columns are being returned from the original query + which columns are compatible

+### Determining the number of columns required in an SQLi UNION attack

+1 : injecting a serie of ORDER BY clauses and incrementing the specified column index :
+' ORDER BY 1--
+' ORDER BY 2--
+' ORDER BY 3--
+etc...

+2 : submitting a series of UNION SELECT payloads :
+' UNION SELECT NULL--
+' UNION SELECT NULL,NULL--
+etc...

+for this second, if the number of nulls does not match the number of columns, the database can return an error.